 Krystyna Kongatsis a PhD Candidate in health promotion and an instructor with the School of Public Health, University of Alberta, Canada.
 Her research interests include health-promoting approaches to palliative care, community capacity building, and healthy public policy.
 As an applied researcher, Krystyna’s approach to research is rooted in participatory and community-based perspectives.
 She is also a consortium member of the International Collaboration for Participatory Health Research.
 Krystyna’s doctoral work, a partnership with a local hospice in Toronto, explores the impact of a neighbourhood compassionate communities model using participatory, arts-based methods.

-KERRIE NOONAN - WEBMASTER
+dr KERRIE NOONAN - WEBMASTER

 Kerrie Noonan is a cofounder and director of The GroundSwell Project, a social researcher and a clinical psychologist in palliative care.
 Kerrie has a long-standing interest in capacity building approaches to death, dying and bereavement, palliative care and how people can build their death literacy.
 With interests in health promotion, capacity building, social media, creativity and innovation Kerrie is passionate about the role that the arts can play in facilitating social and cultural change about death and dying.
-Kerrie is a member of the caring at end of life research group and a PhD Candidate at Western Sydney University.
+Kerrie is a member of the caring at end of life research group at Western Sydney University.

-DR DENISE MARSHALL - conference representative
+DR DENISE MARSHALL

 Dr Marshall has been affiliated with McMaster University, Hamilton Ontario Canada, as a professor of Palliative Care since 1989.
 She has held several positions at McMaster including inaugural Director of the Division of Palliative Care, and Assistant Dean, Faculty of Health Sciences.
 She is founder of both the Niagara West Palliative Care Team and McNally House Hospice, in the Niagara region of Ontario, where much of her clinical work has been located for the past 17 years.
 After returning from sabbatical in 2014, where she explored Palliative Care as Public Health, she has assumed new provincial and national leadership roles in Palliative Care.
 Most recently, she has joined Pallium Canada, with funding from Health Canada, to forward a national agenda around Palliative Care as Public Health with particular emphasis on the Compassionate Communities model.